Vision and Strategy

 The school is based upon the core value of respect – for the individual, for the school and for the community.
 We believe that every student has a right to the highest standards of teaching and learning in a caring, supportive and nurturing learning environment.
 We encourage diversity in beliefs and ideologies and place great emphasis on our relationships with our students, with our parents, and with the wider community.
 The qualities of honesty, tolerance, integrity, humility, equality and generosity are paramount to fostering these relationships.

-A tailored co-educational establishment on a new site with world class facilities where every learner continues to matter.
-At the heart of the local community, it will encourage diversity, and promote inclusion within a selective setting, adding real value to learners’ educational experiences.
-It will continue to work with local schools and partners in education, health, the arts and business, to extend learning opportunities beyond the classroom, promoting collaboration, innovation and lifelong learning.
+Every learner matters in a school at the heart of the local community, encouraging diversity, and promoting inclusion within a selective setting, adding real value to learners’ educational experiences.
+It will work with local schools and partners in education, health, the arts and business, to extend learning opportunities beyond the classroom, promoting collaboration, innovation and lifelong learning.

 The students should be caring citizens who respect themselves and others, being consulted and listened to.
 They should take pride in themselves and their school, respecting others’ rights to learn free from fear of failure or intimidation.
 They should be contributors to the cultural life of the school and community, participating in and leading the diverse range of extended opportunities made possible by the energy and enthusiasm of staff.